-You CAN expand your practical knowledge while nurturing your big ideas!
-The Entrepreneurial Studies Institute (ESI) offers the courses, programs, professors, mentors and resources you need to launch and grow your business.
+You CAN expand your knowledge while nurturing your big ideas!
+The Entrepreneurial Studies Institute (ESI) offers the courses, professors, mentors and resources you need to launch and grow your business.
 We’ll help you develop a comprehensive understanding of entrepreneurship and provide the tools to identify business opportunities, join entrepreneurial ventures or work for an established organization.
-ESI graduates are often in demand by growth-oriented companies wanting to incorporate entrepreneurial vision and innovation in their firms.
+ESI graduates are in demand by growth-oriented companies wanting to incorporate entrepreneurial vision and innovation in their firms.

 Our curriculum is founded on the concept of engaged learning, meaning it’s designed for students to be actively involved, but you should plan on taking it a step further.
 Prepare to be enthusiastic, collaborative, open to new ideas and willing to put yourself out there when it comes to learning.
 Our instructors and advisors serve as coaches who are eager to work with you.
 All have been executives, small business owners or entrepreneurs and know how scary and exciting it can be to start your own business.
 Know they will encourage you every step of the way, and if you hang in there, soak in the knowledge and try hard, you’re bound to see improvements in your public speaking, time management, negotiation skills and leadership.